learningequality/studio/README.md

 Kolibri Studio uses Django for the backend and Backbone.js for the frontend.

-If you would like to get a local preview of Studio, please follow [these instructions](https://github.com/learningequality/studio/blob/develop/docs-developer/local_preview.md)
+If you would like to get a local preview of Studio, please follow `docs-developer/local_preview`

 ## Developer Instructions

 Follow the instructions below to setup your dev environment and get started.
-(Note: We do have [instructions](https://github.com/learningequality/studio/blob/develop/docs-developer/docker_setup.md) for setting up your environment using [docker](https://www.docker.com/), but this is currently a work in progress.)
+(Note: `docs-developer/docker_setup` has instructions for setting up your environment using [docker](https://www.docker.com/), but this is currently a work in progress.)

 ### 0. Get the code